apurva-ajmera/Data-Strucuture-and-Algorithm/README.md

 # Data-Strucuture-and-Algorithm

-Implementation of basic data structure like Stack,Queue,LinkedList,Tree and algorithms like Sorting algorithms,Greedy algorithms and Dynamic programming etc. using c++.
+Implementation of data structure like Stack,Queue,LinkedList,Tree and algorithms like Sorting algorithms,Greedy algorithms and Dynamic programming etc. using c++.